Anxiety has become so pervasive that many of you report it has become your “new normal” to live in a state of constant anxiety, fear, and overwhelm.

 Anxiety is a repetitive experience of FEAR.

 Some fear is necessary for survival.
 Fear keeps you on alert to potential or imminent danger.
 When anxiety occurs, it can feel like the world is unsafe and unpredictable.
-Your survival mechanisms go on high alert and everything else needs to shut down so you can devote all of your available energy to detecting danger.
-This danger detection can create a “worst case scenario” cascade where you envision potential worst case scenarios of past, present or future potential danger.
+Your survival mechanisms go on high alert, and everything else needs to shut down so you can devote all of your available energy to detecting danger.
+This danger detection can create a “worst-case scenario” cascade in which you envision potential dangers from the past, present, or future.

-Your view of the world narrows in this state and it becomes all but impossible to see the big picture.
-Your primal response kicks into gear and everything else has to subjugate itself to the demands of your anxiety’s survival trigger.
-That means your digestion, immune system, detoxification, and even your awareness and interest in others is diminished.
+In this state, your view of the world narrows, and it becomes all but impossible to see the big picture.
+Your primal response kicks into gear, and everything else has to subjugate itself to the demands of your anxiety’s survival trigger.
+That means your digestion, immune system, detoxification, and even your awareness and interest in others are diminished.
 It takes a lot of energy to be anxious.

 How Anxiety Affects the Body and Brain

-Your sympathetic nervous system is called the “fight-or-flight” system because it’s the first system to turn on when fear occurs.
-When your sympathetic nervous system is activated, it triggers your heart rate and blood pressure to increase, your breath to quicken, your muscles tighten in anticipation of fighting or fleeing, and your brain scans for danger – all of which present as symptoms of anxiety.
+Your sympathetic nervous system, also called the “fight-or-flight” system, is the first to activate when fear occurs.
+When your sympathetic nervous system is activated, it triggers your heart rate and blood pressure to increase, your breath to quicken, your muscles tighten in anticipation of fighting or fleeing, and your brain scans for danger—all of which present as symptoms of anxiety.

-Adrenals– Your sympathetic response triggers your adrenal glands to increase the output of cortisol and epinephrine, giving our organs and muscles the fuel needed to respond to the stress.
-Over time, excessive cortisol signals your body it’s time to fight or flee, which keeps your perception of stress and anxiety amplified.
+Adrenals – Your sympathetic response triggers your adrenal glands to increase cortisol and epinephrine output, providing your organs and muscles with the fuel needed to respond to stress.
+Over time, excessive cortisol signals to your body that it’s time to fight or flee, which keeps your perception of stress and anxiety amplified.

-Blood Sugar – Anxiety also spikes your blood sugar to provide your body and brain with the fuel your body needs to response to the potential threat or danger.
-Blood sugar imbalances can contribute to blood sugar dysregulation issues like insulin resistance or hypo-glycemia.
-When your cells lack fuel and brain fuel, it impairs your ability to think clearly or mobilize yourself out of an anxious situation.
+Blood Sugar – Anxiety also spikes blood sugar to provide your body and brain with the fuel they need to respond to potential threats.
+Blood sugar imbalances can contribute to dysregulation, such as insulin resistance or hypoglycemia.
+When your cells lack fuel, including brain fuel, it impairs your ability to think clearly or to mobilize yourself out of an anxious situation.

-Narrows perception – Your sympathetic response narrows your perception so you can identify and survive threats.
+Narrowed perception – Your sympathetic response narrows your perception, enabling you to identify and survive threats.
 Just as the sympathetic nervous system turns off all functions not critical to survival, including your ability to digest food, it also turns off your ability to focus on anything outside of the pressing danger.
 This hyper focus on danger locks you into a state of constantly scanning for threats, shutting down your ability to thoughtfully contemplate different perspectives that might feel threatening to your safety, which can amplify anxiety.

 Excitatory neurotransmitters – Your brain increases production of the excitatory neurotransmitter glutamate, which speeds up brain function and simultaneously reduces your levels of the inhibitory and calming neurotransmitter GABA (gamma-aminobutyric acid), which reduces the experience of anxiety

-Research shows that activating your parasympathetic nervous system can help support healthy balance of glutamate — and its counterpart GABA.
+Research shows that activating your parasympathetic nervous system can help maintain a healthy balance between glutamate and its counterpart, GABA.

-When you’re stuck in fight or flight, your glutamate is over-active, lowering your GABA levels, your keeping your brain stuck in the “on” position, triggering anxiety, overstimulation, and overwhelm.
+When you’re stuck in fight or flight, your glutamate is overactive, lowering your GABA levels, you’re keeping your brain stuck in the “on” position, triggering anxiety, overstimulation, and overwhelm.

 Much as the accelerator and brakes in your car work together to control speed, GABA puts the brakes on brain activity to counter glutamate’s accelerative effects.
 When glutamate levels are high, you may experience anxiety, restlessness, inability to concentrate, insomnia, fatigue, and increased sensitivity to pain.